etereo-io/edge-next/README.md

 - ~Multilingual support with [next-i18next](https://github.com/isaachinman/next-i18next) or [next-translate](https://github.com/vinissimus/next-translate)~ See [this issue](https://github.com/isaachinman/next-i18next/issues/274)
 - Integrated with Firebase and MongoAtlas

+## Content Types
+Content types may be defined in `empieza.config.js`.
+You can create as many content types with different definitions and permissions.
+The API will validate the access to the endpoints based on the permissions you defined.

+You can see [the example config file](/empieza.config.js) for more details.

 ## API

 The Content API is defined on your set of rules in the configuration file, the other APIs are standard.